 A billion Catholics live in the world today: Theirs is the largest Christian faith, with a nearly 2,000-year history.
 If you’ve got Catholics on your family tree, consider it a genealogical grace.
 Catholic records are arguably the most extensive in the world, and can be a proverbial stained-glass window into the lives of your ancestors.

 Early missionaries spread Christianity along Mediterranean shores.
 By 380, the Roman Empire officially became Catholic.
 The faith swept Europe during the Middle Ages.
-Protestant offshoots notwithstanding, Catholicism expanded with European empires to North and South America.
+Sixteenth- and seventeenth-century Protestant offshoots notwithstanding, Catholicism expanded with European empires to North and South America.

 Cross-carrying settlers raised chapels in the future United States long before New England Protestants built their meetinghouses.
 Spanish missions were active in Florida and New Mexico in the 1500s and 1600s, and into the 1700s in California and Texas.
 In the late 17th and early 18th centuries, French Catholics descended from Canada to Louisiana Territory, populating parts of what’s now Michigan, Illinois and Arkansas on the way to New Orleans.